cabforum/code-signing/docs/CSBR.md

 ### 1.6.1 Definitions

-Capitalized Terms are as defined below and in the EV SSL Guidelines:
+Capitalized Terms are as defined below:

 **Accounting Practitioner**: A certified public accountant, chartered accountant, or a person with an equivalent license within the country of the Applicant's Jurisdiction of Incorporation or Registration or any jurisdiction where the Applicant maintains an office or physical facility; provided that an accounting standards body in the jurisdiction maintains full (not "suspended" or "associate") membership status with the International Federation of Accountants.